hyperonex/phonetostbnotifier/README.md

     f- fill the settings field
     g- click Save
-    h- click again on the menu button of phone (emulator) -> Run i- call your phone (send an sms) (emulator) from the ddms application that you find in android-sdk/tools
+    h- click again on the menu button of phone (emulator) -> Run i- call your phone (or send an sms) (to call the emulator use the ddms application that you find in android-sdk/tools)